Skip to main content

 • Requirement for new lots to have at least 5,000 square feet outside the zero-rise floodway;

-• Restriction on non-residential structures in the FEMA floodway, except for agricultural buildings;
+• Restriction on non-residential structures in the FEMA floodway, with some exceptions for agricultural buildings;

 • Standards for manufactured home parks located in the floodplain;